Toronto Market Analysis

 Let’s look at the specifics for what was going on in Toronto in our three big categories.

-If we begin by looking at the number of sales that happened in April, we saw the number of sales rise to around 2,100 for the month.
+If we begin by looking at the number of sales that happened in August, we saw the number of sales drop to around 1,400 for the month.

 What’s it mean?

-When we review the number of sales in Toronto, we see that there were about 8% more sales in April than March.
-In actual number of transactions, we went from 1,980 sales up to 2,132, which means on a month over month basis, there were about 150 more sales in Toronto.
-It’s good to see some more sales, but when we compare against this time last year, we’re seeing about 20% fewer sales than in April 2024.
-This is a consistent trend so far this year and it means we’re well under the number of sales we would typically have seen in Toronto by this point.
+When we review the number of sales in Toronto, we see that there were about 38% fewer sales in August than July.
+In actual number of transactions, we went from 2,209 sales down to 1,374, which means on a month over month basis, there were about 840 fewer sales in Toronto.
+We’re currently running a deficit of about 2,000 fewer sales in Toronto so far this year compared to the same first eight months of 2024, so it looks like we’ll see even lower annual number of sales than last year!

 Tale of two markets – what’s going on with condos?

-If we look just at the condo segment of the market in Toronto, there were about 1% fewer sales in April than March.
-We went from 933 condo apartment sales down to 928, which means on a month over month basis, there were exactly 5 fewer sales of condo units in Toronto.
+If we look just at the condo segment of the market in Toronto, there were about 37% fewer sales in August than July.
+We went from 1,021 condo apartment sales down to 646, which means on a month over month basis, there were about 380 fewer sales of condo units in Toronto.
+That’s the lowest level of sales of condo units in Toronto in over two years, so it was definitely a slow time for condo sales.

-In terms of prices, April saw the average price for a home in Toronto rise to approximately $1,152,000.
+In terms of prices, August saw the average price for a home in Toronto drop to approximately $1,018,000.

 What’s it mean?